 You may want to contact the Trustee.
 Depending on your local practices, it may be possible for the trustee to agree to re-open the case for final payment and discharge.
 Your chances of getting this resolved in your favor will diminish with time, so make sure that you're diligent about moving...Read more »

 It's not clear whether you're asking how long the lender has to file suit for a deficiency (assuming non-judicial foreclosure) or how long a judgment creditor has to collect on a judgment once it's been entered.
-The statute of limitations for most contract issues in Alabama is six years.
-Once a...Read more »
+The statute of limitations for most contract issues in Alabama is six...Read more »

 I have turned in all forms, schedules, etc to my attorney, including value of INVENTORY in my business...
 My problem is that I need to replenish inventory levels in my store....I am running low on product and need to buy things to keep customers shopping